ACL in S3

 Note: Account A is the bucket owner and in this demo, we will provide Account B full access to this bucket.

-Step 4: Provide canonical ID of account B and click ‘Save’.
+Step 4: Provide the canonical ID of account B and click ‘Save’.

 Account B has been granted full access to this bucket.